quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 draft-34 of the QUIC I-Ds [QUIC-TRANSPORT], [QUIC-RECOVERY], and [QUIC-TLS].
 HTTP/3 and QPACK events are defined in a separate document [QLOG-H3].

+> Note to RFC editor: Please remove the follow paragraphs in this section before publication.

 Feedback and discussion are welcome at [https://github.com/quicwg/qlog](https://github.com/quicwg/qlog).
 Readers are advised to refer to the "editor's draft" at that URL for an up-to-date